 How Do I Know What Cell Type I Have?

 A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will inform your doctor of what cell type you have.
-It can also prevent misdiagnosis, as the cell type helps doctors rule out other potential malignancies.
+By determining the cell type present in your mesothelial tumor, your doctor can plan the best course of treatment.

-A histopathologist (doctor specializing in the study of diseased cells) analyzes the sample of diseased tissue from the biopsy, analyzing the cell structure and looking for patterns to determine the type of cells present in the tumor.
+Your doctor will consult with a histopathologist (doctor specializing in the study of diseased cells).
+They will examine the sample of diseased tissue from the biopsy, analyzing the cell structure to determine the type of cells present in the tumor.
 This information is critical for doctors when crafting a specialized treatment plan.

 Benign Tumors of the Mesothelium

-In rare cases, mesothelial tumors can be benign.
+In rare cases, mesothelioma tumors may be considered “benign.”
 These masses tend to spread slower than malignant mesothelioma tumors.
-Due to its rarity, doctors and researchers still do not fully understand benign tumors of the mesothelium.
-However, if you are diagnosed with benign mesothelial tumors, you should still seek treatment to have them removed.
+Due to its rarity, doctors and researchers still do not fully understand benign mesothelioma.
+However, if you are diagnosed with benign mesothelioma, you should still seek treatment as soon as possible to have the tumor(s) removed.